Frank DeHaas Robison - Cleveland Spiders Baseball Team Owner

 193 Bratenahl Road

-Early in the 1870s, Robison envisioned that one day the business of transporting people would become the most crucial concern for every American city.
+Early in the 1870s, Frank Robison envisioned that one day the business of transporting people would become the most crucial concern for every American city.

 Robison personally organized the Cleveland City Cable Railway Company in 1889 and built twenty-four miles of cable lines, considered the most perfect in detail in Payne and Superior Avenues operating from a single powerhouse.
-Eventually, Frank’s brother, Stanley, joined him in the enterprise.
+Eventually, Frank’s brother, Stan, joined him in the enterprise.

 By 1908, Robison had flourishing street railway lines in more than 100 cities in the United States and Canada.

-On September 26, 1908, Frank Robison was not in his accustomed place in the grandstand at League Park.
+On September 25, 1908, Frank Robison was not in his accustomed place in the grandstand at League Park.
 He had hardly missed a game all summer.
 A slight attack of indigestion troubled him in the morning.
 Just as the sun had set, Frank DeHaas Robison clapped a hand to his head, sank to the floor, and died from a stroke.
 His brother, Stan, became the sole stockholder.
 Stan, a bachelor, died on March 24, 1911, and willed seventy-five percent of the Cardinals ball club's ownership and ballpark to Frank’s daughter, Helene Britton, and twenty-five percent to Frank’s wife, Sarah.